-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Press the brake caliper onto the brake disc by hand in order to push back the brake pistons.
-Ensure that brake fluid does not overflow from the brake fluid reservoir, using suction to remove it if it does.
+- Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Remove cover 2 with membrane 3. - Manually press the brake caliper toward the brake disc to push back the brake pistons.
+Ensure that brake fluid does not flow out of the brake fluid reservoir, extracting it by suction if it does.